heber-silva/CKA-Obsidian-Vault/Security/ServiceAccount.md

 ### Assign a ServiceAccount to a Pod[](https://kubernetes.io/docs/concepts/security/service-accounts/#assign-to-pod)

 To assign a ServiceAccount to a Pod, you set the `spec.serviceAccountName` field in the Pod specification.
 Kubernetes then automatically provides the credentials for that ServiceAccount to the Pod.
-In v1.22 and later, Kubernetes gets a short-lived, **automatically rotating** token using the `TokenRequest` API and mounts the token as a [projected volume](https://kubernetes.io/docs/concepts/storage/projected-volumes/#serviceaccounttoken).
+In v1.22 and later, Kubernetes gets a short-lived, **automatically rotating** token using the `TokenRequest` API and mounts the token as a [](https://kubernetes.io/docs/concepts/storage/projected-volumes/#serviceaccounttoken).

 By default, Kubernetes provides the Pod with the credentials for an assigned ServiceAccount, whether that is the `default` ServiceAccount or a custom ServiceAccount that you specify.